mankai-chow/FuzzifiED.jl/docs/src/example.md

 In this example, we will illustrate how to use  `FuzzifiED` to calculate the spectrum of Ising model on fuzzy sphere and how to calculate the OPE coefficient ``\lambda_{\sigma\sigma\epsilon}`` by measuring the expectation value of the density operator ``n^z``.

+The examples can be found in the directory [`example`](https://github.com/mankai-chow/FuzzifiED.jl/tree/main/example).
+Three versions of this example is provided.
+The first does not use the built-in example and is stored in [`example_ising_primitive.jl`](https://github.com/mankai-chow/FuzzifiED.jl/blob/main/example/example_ising_primitive.jl) ; the second uses the interfaces with ITensors and is stored in [`example/example_ising_itensors.jl`](https://github.com/mankai-chow/FuzzifiED.jl/blob/main/example/example_ising_itensors.jl) ; the third uese the built-in example for the Ising model and is stored in [`example/example_ising.jl`]((https://github.com/mankai-chow/FuzzifiED.jl/blob/main/example/example_ising.jl).
+The explanations following applied mainly to the primitive version.

 ## Implement the conserved quantities and generate the configurations

 `FuzzifiED` supports conserved quantities in the form of